AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

 role: User, Developer, Admin
 ---

-# Save and list forms as drafts on Sites page
+# Save forms as Drafts and list them on Sites page

 <span class="preview"> This article contains content about the **Auto Save** feature, a pre-release feature.
 The pre-release feature is accessible only through our [pre-release channel](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/release-notes/prerelease.html#new-features).</span>